 Context free plugins are available via menu "File -> Start" as long no Cube is loaded in Cube GUI.
 Is one Cube file is loaded, one should close it using "File -> Close".

 2.7.2.1 Plugin "Diff"

 This plugin allows to perform algebra operation "difference" on two selected cubes and displays result in Gui.

-Figure 2.12: plugin settings dialog
+Figure 2.10: Remote file dialog